The questions every marketing manager should ask before hiring a PR agency

 You need to be confident that your PR agency understands its role within the broader marcomms plan to strengthen brand messaging, build credibility, reach a wider audience, drive high-trust, earned media and enhance the overall impact of the campaign, and achieve greater results.

-Overall, by integrating PR with other marketing efforts, a company can create a comprehensive and effective marketing strategy that builds a strong brand and achieves business goals.
+By integrating PR with other marketing efforts, a company can create a comprehensive and effective marketing strategy that builds a strong brand and achieves business goals.
 Therefore, you want your PR company to be a team player working with and not against other marketing actors.

 7. How do you stay current on industry trends and news?